vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 \* SUMMARY.

-Thus Brahman, the object of attainment, is ever with Lakṣmī : He is infinite jnana and infinite bliss, and is opposed to all that is imperfect and objectionable.
+Thus Brahman, the object of attainment, is ever with Lakṣmī : He is infinite jñāna and infinite bliss, and is opposed to all that is imperfect and objectionable.
 He is possessed of countless auspicious qualities like wisdom and power.
 He has a celestial and transcendent form of auspicious nature.
 He has two vibhūtis (rula and nitya ) which are His body; He has, for His play or sport (lila), the work of creating the world, of maintaining and controlling it and the like.

 THE NATURE OF THE INDIVIDUAL SELF: